How to Rebuild Your Confidence After a Setback

 • “Everyone else is doing better than I am.”

-These thoughts are common — but they’re not true.
-What hurts most isn’t the setback itself; it’s the meaning we assign to it.
-Rebuilding confidence means changing that internal narrative.
+These thoughts are common, but they’re not true.
+What hurts most isn’t the setback itself—it’s the meaning we assign to it.
+Rebuilding confidence means changing that internal narrative and shifting from negative self-talk to a more empowering mindset.

 Step 1: Acknowledge the Pain Without Shame